Faraar (1975 film): Plot

-Faraar (meaning “on the run”) is a taut emotional thriller that explores the tension between justice, vengeance, and moral duty.
-The story follows Rajesh (Amitabh Bachchan), a modest, law-abiding man whose life is shattered when his beloved sister is brutally raped and murdered by a wealthy man named Kishanlal (Tarun Kumar).
+Faraar is a taut emotional thriller that explores the tension between justice, vengeance, and moral duty.
+The story follows Rajesh, a modest, law-abiding man whose life is shattered when his beloved sister is brutally raped and murdered by a wealthy man named Kishanlal.
 Despite the overwhelming evidence of his guilt, Kishanlal escapes conviction through money and influence, exploiting a system that favors the rich.
 This injustice transforms Rajesh from a peace-loving citizen into a desperate man bent on revenge.

 Unable to endure the mockery of justice, Rajesh takes the law into his own hands and kills Kishanlal.
 In that single act, he crosses the line from victim to outlaw.
 The same society that failed him now brands him a criminal.
 With the police on his trail, Rajesh becomes a fugitive — the “faraar” of the title — and flees from the city, seeking refuge in a quiet hill station.
 Fate, however, leads him to an unexpected and emotionally complex hiding place.

-He breaks into a secluded bungalow, hoping to find temporary shelter, only to discover that it belongs to Inspector Sanjay (Sanjeev Kumar), the very officer leading the manhunt for him.
-Even more shocking is the presence of Sanjay’s wife, Asha (Sharmila Tagore) — who was once Rajesh’s sweetheart before circumstances tore them apart.
+He breaks into a secluded bungalow, hoping to find temporary shelter, only to discover that it belongs to Inspector Sanjay, the very officer leading the manhunt for him.
+Even more shocking is the presence of Sanjay's wife, Asha — who was once Rajesh's sweetheart before circumstances tore them apart.
 Asha, now living a peaceful domestic life, is stunned to see Rajesh reappear as a wanted criminal.
-Rajesh, realizing the danger he faces, takes the couple’s young son hostage as protection, though he never harms or frightens the boy.
+Rajesh, realizing the danger he faces, takes the couple's young son hostage as protection, though he never harms or frightens the boy.

 As days pass, the situation evolves from fear and tension to deep emotional conflict.
 Rajesh forms a tender bond with the child, seeing in him the innocence and love his own life has lost.
 Asha is torn between her duty as a wife and mother and her lingering compassion for the man she once loved.
 Meanwhile, Inspector Sanjay remains unaware that the fugitive he seeks is hiding under his own roof — until mounting clues slowly lead him to the truth.

 The film builds toward a moral and emotional climax as the three central figures confront their intertwined fates.
-When Sanjay finally discovers Rajesh’s identity, a violent showdown seems inevitable.
+When Sanjay finally discovers Rajesh's identity, a violent showdown seems inevitable.
 Yet, in the end, Faraar transcends its thriller structure to become a story about the human cost of justice denied.
 Rajesh, wounded and exhausted, chooses not to fight any longer.
-Mortally shot by the police, he dies in Sanjay’s arms, expressing neither hatred nor regret — only the sorrow of a man who found justice too late.
+Mortally shot by the police, he dies in Sanjay's arms, expressing neither hatred nor regret — only the sorrow of a man who found justice too late.
 His death serves as a tragic commentary on a society where law and morality often diverge.

-The film concludes with Rajesh’s funeral pyre burning against a somber sky — a visual symbol of both redemption and futility.
-Faraar stands out as a powerful exploration of vengeance, love, and ethical conflict, elevated by fine performances and Salil Chowdhury’s haunting music.
+The film concludes with Rajesh's funeral pyre burning against a somber sky — a visual symbol of both redemption and futility.
+Faraar stands out as a powerful exploration of vengeance, love, and ethical conflict, elevated by fine performances and Salil Chowdhury's haunting music.